Diagnosing & Treating Brain Injury

 The last thing Samuel Console, a retired Pennsylvania Army National Guard lieutenant, remembers after the explosion in Iraq was an orange flash of light.
 It wasn't until six years later he was diagnosed with brain injury.

-Despite the pre-conceived ideas people may have about hypnotherapy, it is actually more about awareness and control than the lack thereof .
-Lt.
-Col. Jeffrey Yarvis, PhD talks about how effectively it can work for people with TBI and PTSD.
+Despite the pre-conceived ideas people may have about hypnotherapy, it is actually more about awareness and control than the lack thereof ... and can help people with TBI and PTSD.

-Dr. Geoffery Ling talks about the use of the Miliatary Acute Concussion Exam (MACE) — a simple, standardized tool for first providers.
-"It's better to have an 80 percent solution now than a 100 percent solution that you never see."
+Dr. Geoffrey Ling talks about the use of the Military Acute Concussion Exam — a simple, standardized tool for first providers.

-Dr. Geoffrey Ling shares his work on the Revolutionizing Prosthetics Program, especially on the mechanical arm that allows a soldier or veteran to open a door, feed himself, even pick up an M&M and place it in his mouth.
+Dr. Geoffrey Ling shares his work on the Revolutionizing Prosthetics Program, especially on the mechanical arm that allows a soldier to open a door, feed himself, even pick up an M&M.

 Accepting changes in oneself after a brain injury can be difficult.
 But denying the changes, over the long run, will be more painful — for the injured person and those he loves.
 Adam shares his experience.